byterubpay/byterub-site/_posts/2018-07-09-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-07-09.md

 **\<hyc>** oneiric\_: I think it always requires root access
 **\<sneurlax>** soon™ -- do you want the mining pool traceability analysis first or the generalized spend tree code first?
 **\<oneiric\_>** damn, very cool work hyc
-**\<moneromooo>** Kinda loses the point of a fs, which is to allow files to live in parallel.
+**\<byterubmooo>** Kinda loses the point of a fs, which is to allow files to live in parallel.
 So you have to preallocate loads of space to your raw partition.
 **\<hyc>** thanks.
 I guess mostly theoretical for now, impractical for most people to deploy
 **\<sgp\_[m]>** rrol sarang: I also want to see what's known about churning for my Defcon talk
 **\<sarang>** sneurlax: getting the distribution of output depths (back to coinbase) for a given txn sample will be the most relevant right now